 When we meet with our couples, we always tell them to pick the top 3 things they value the most in the wedding planning process, and that’s where they should really be investing their money.
 For our wedding, for example, our priorities were the wedding photography, the dress, and a drop-dead gorgeous location.
 Immediately we knew things like a multi-course meal, a DJ, and a cocktail hour weren’t important to us.
 Ultimately we wanted to have an epic, well-documented ceremony that we’d never forget, and we’ve accomplished that by really investing our money into high quality vendors who can deliver on what we value.

 All the other details?
 We didn’t care for them, which was one of the reasons to elope, for us personally.
 We knew we only wanted to invest in the parts of the day that mattered to us, and a traditional wedding couldn’t deliver that.
 If we went the traditional route, we knew we’d be spending tens of thousands of dollars on things we didn’t care for.
 Not a good use of our budget at all.
 Instead, we splurged on the few things we knew we’d love and cherish.
-We went all out, and still would up spending a fraction on our elopement than some of our friends spent on their traditional weddings.
+We went all out, and still ended up spending a fraction on our elopement than some of our friends spent on their traditional weddings.

 This is by far one of the most fun reasons to elope.
 Want to elope in the middle of the mountains?
 Have dreams about adventuring through the high deserts of Utah as your gorgeous wedding dress trails behind you in the red dirt?
 If you ask us, this is what wedding dreams are made of.
 That’s the thing about elopements: you can make these epic locations your wedding venue without going through the hassle that a larger wedding party would have to experience.
 If you’re the adventurous type or love the idea of saying your vows in some of nature’s most incredible wonders, eloping is probably for you.